sigfpe8/toy-apl/README.md

 ## Future work

 * Use of 16-bit UTF-16 Unicode characters for strings
+* Better handling of floating-point comparison and division
+* Implement internal integer datatype (currently only FP)
 * Nested arrays
 * D-fns
 * A C++ rewrite